 Following proper asset allocation is extremely important to meet your financial goals on time.
 And if you don’t have the confidence or clarity about whether your investments can help you achieve your goal in your chosen timelines, then what is the point of investments?

 Money should make your life predictable.
-And if picking the right stocks doesn’t help that goal then there is something inadequate about just picking right stocks.
+And if picking the right stocks doesn’t help that goal then there is something inadequate about just picking the right stocks.
 What is actually required is to invest the right amount and more importantly, have the right asset allocation.

 For most investors, correct asset allocation will do most of the heavy lifting of your financial life.